rpo-pay/sqala-magento/readme.md

 ### Option 1: Manual Installation

-1. Download the Sqala folder and extract it into the following directory:
+1. Download the sqala-magento.zip from github and extract it into the following directory:

 ```bash
 curl -L  https://github.com/rpo-pay/sqala-magento/archive/refs/tags/1.0.0.zip > sqala-magento.zip